NEW YORK CENTRAL PARK (*****L): Housed

 We are in the “City that never sleeps” and, of course, there is a 24-hour room service, business center and "Stay Fit" gym.

-The Commodore Grill & Lounge, and the Grand Coffee Bar provide fine cuisine, and there are plenty of fast-food, pubs and gourmet restaurants all around.
+New York Central and the The Lounge at New York Central provide fine cuisine, and there are plenty of fast-food, pubs and gourmet restaurants all around.
 For fresh fruits or quick, yummy snacks, the Central Market (featuring bio-food) is located right beneath the lobby.

 The meeting rooms and ballrooms are impressive: rivalling in size and style the Waldorf Astoria.